Seneca-ICTOER/OSL645/docs/Project/project.md

   - Installation screenshots with descriptions
   - Conclusion
   - References

-- **Project Presentation Review Q&A** (10%) (Due Week 13):

-  - You will review another team's presentation and come up with meaningful questions for them to respond to.
-  - Use the following [Template](/static/files/OSL645GroupProjectInsightfulQuestions.docx) to record your questions and answers.

 Your Project Q&A Questions are to be uploaded to the Q&A folder on Blackboard by the due date for full marks.
 Only one group member needs to upload the document.
 This submission should include ALL group members information.